qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The borrowing to `QCellOwner` "centralizes" the borrowing of many `QCell`s associated with it, ensuring mutable borrow exclusiveness.
 Using it require passing borrow of `QCellOwner` in argument everywhere it's used.

 `QCell` will fail to borrow if the owner ID doesn't match.
-Different to `RefCell`, if owner ID matches, it won't panic just because nested borrow.
+Different to `RefCell`, if owner ID matches, it won't panic just because of nested borrow.

 Its runtime cost is low.
 When borrowing, it just checks whether cell's id matches owner's id.
 It has memory cost of owner ID per cell.